Last Updated on February 24, 2022

 I absolutely love these apps to make my travels easier.
 Plus at the end of this post, I’ve offered some honorable mention apps & tips on how to use your phone to maximize your travels!
 Now, let’s put the travel at our fingertips.

 Some of the links in this post are affiliate links, which means if you make a purchase through that link, I receive a small commission at no extra cost to you to help out this blog!
-You can see my full affiliate disclosure here.
+Read my full disclosure!

 The Best & Most Useful Female Travel Apps

 Before I get into the apps, one important thing to note that is essential when traveling is a portable phone charger!
-Obviously, if your phone is dead while you’re in a foreign country, it’s not only nerve-wracking but then these apps won’t be helpful!
+If your phone is dead while you’re in a foreign country, it’s a nerve-wracking situation to be in and these apps won’t be helpful!

 Tourlina is the ultimate solo female travel app out there!
 It’s designed to connect female travelers around the world.
 I know if I’m traveling by myself and am trying to make friends, I would personally feel more comfortable reaching out to other girls to start!